 We will need to successfully complete clinical trials in order to obtain the approval of the FDA, EMA or comparable foreign regulatory authorities to market any product candidates.
 Carrying out clinical trials, including later-stage registrational clinical trials, is a complicated process.
 As an organization, we have not previously completed any clinical trials.
 In order to do so, we will need to build and expand our clinical development and regulatory capabilities, and we may be unable to recruit and train qualified personnel.
 We also expect to continue to rely on third parties to conduct our clinical trials.
-See "-Risks related to our reliance on third parties-We rely on third parties to conduct certain aspects of our preclinical studies and clinical trials.
 If these third parties do not successfully carry out their contractual duties, meet expected deadlines or comply with regulatory requirements, we may not be able to obtain regulatory approval of or commercialize any potential product candidates."
 Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to NDA submission and approval of our product candidates.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approval of any product candidates that we develop.
 Failure to commence or complete, or delays in, our planned clinical trials, could prevent us from or delay us in commercializing our product candidates.